India: How climate change is causing an environmental crisis

 Heavy rains follow sizzling heat wave

 "Climate change is accelerating at a fast pace, throwing off extreme weather events one after the other.
-This is faster than what we thought earlier," said Roxy Mathew Koll, a climate scientist at the Indian Institute of Tropical Meteorology in Pune.
+This is faster than what we thought earlier," Roxy Mathew Koll, a climate scientist at the Indian Institute of Tropical Meteorology in Pune, told DW.

-The heavy rains come after a blistering heat wave that caused temperatures to soar to as high as 45 degrees Celsius (113 degrees Fahrenheit) in large parts of the country, taking a toll on people's lives.
+The heavy rains come after a heat wave that caused temperatures to soar to as high as 45 degrees Celsius (113 F) in large parts of India.

 Even though the main summer months — from April to June — are always hot in India, temperatures have become more intense in the past decade.

-And around 80% of the population also live in regions highly vulnerable to extreme disasters like heat waves or severe flooding.
+And about 80% of the population also lives in regions highly vulnerable to disasters such as heat waves or severe flooding.

 What needs to be done?

-As part of India's efforts to tackle global climate change, Prime Minister Narendra Modi's administration has vowed to cut the nation's greenhouse gas emissions to net zero by 2070.
+As part of India's climate change efforts, Prime Minister Narendra Modi's administration has vowed to cut the nation's greenhouse gas emissions to net zero by 2070.

-"More needs to be done for climate adaptation to prevent economic losses and food insecurity," CSE director Sunita Narain said.
+"More needs to be done for climate adaptation to prevent economic losses and food insecurity," Sunita Narain, the director of the Center for Science and Environment, told DW.

 Follow us on: Facebook, Twitter, Google News, Instagram